 C Corporation Definition

-C corporations are an entity election made by a business which allows the shareholders or owners of a business to be treated as separate entities.
-Using this classification, the profits of the C corporation are taxed as they are earned and the shareholders are taxed when the profit is distributed to them.
+A corporation (C Corp) is an entity election made by a business that allows the shareholders or owners of a business to be treated as separate entities.
+Using this classification, the profits of the C corporation are taxed as they are earned, and the shareholders are taxed when the profit is distributed to them.

 C Corporation Expanded Definition

 While there are several legal entities you can choose from when operating a business, C corporation elections are most commonly made by large companies.
 This is due in part to the additional cost associated with establishing and operating this type of highly regulated business entity.